 What if I use it for personal stuff too?

-This is really common, especially with laptops, mobile phones, and desks used at home.
+This is really common, especially with laptops, mobile phones, and work from home desks.
 HMRC accepts that many self-employed people use items for both business and personal reasons.
 But you can’t claim the full cost unless it’s solely for business use.

 So if you buy a £600 laptop and use it 70% for client work and 30% for personal stuff, you can only claim £420 (70%).
 You don’t need to keep a spreadsheet of hours — just make a reasonable, honest estimate and note it down in your records.